 The IPT is an important part of the University's decision making process, therefore enough information should be provided to ensure that the University can make an informed judgement on whether to pursue a proposal and before too much preliminary and possibly abortive work has been undertaken.

 To ensure that appropriate advice is available in time for developers to meet bid and other deadlines, as much time as possible should be allowed for consultation.
-A minimum of four working weeks is recommended to allow the initial approval to be sought.
+Four working weeks notice is recommended to allow the initial approval to be sought.
 It is appreciated that some funding opportunities do not provide a long lead time and such proposals will be dealt with as quickly as possible.

-The Teaching and Learning Projects Operational Group (TALPOG) is responsible for the management of Initial Proposal Template.
-The Group consists of a range of professional support staff from Research and Enterprise Services (RES), International Office, QuILT, ISS, Library, Student Progress, Human Resources and Finance who can offer advice and guidance on a range of topics to assist in the development of your proposal.
+The Learning and Teaching Projects Operational Group (LATPOG) is responsible for the management of Initial Proposal Template.
+The Group consists of a range of professional support staff from Research and Enterprise Services (RES), International Office, QuILT, ISS, Library, Student Progress, Human Resources, Staff Development Unit and Finance who can offer advice and guidance on a range of topics to assist in the development of your proposal.